virgesmith/demographyMicrosim/README.md

 > devtools::install_github("virgesmith/humanleague")
 > devtools::install_github("virgesmith/demographyMicrosim")
 ```

+## The Example

+In this example we first microsynthesise a base human population for Tower Hamlets from 2011 census data, modelling a population in terms of their geographical location, gender, age and ethnicity.

+We then take this synthetic population and microsimulate the evolution of the population using detailed ethnicity-specific fertility and mortality data.

+Finally we visualise aspects of the resulting data, such as age distribution, diversity, and population growth.

+Detailed instructions on how to do this are given following a brief guide to the package.

 ## Package Detail

+The R package is self-contained in that it contains all the input data needed for the microsimulation.
+It possesses the following functionality:

 ### Microsynthesis

 * `microsynthesise()` - takes the input data (population aggregates) and synthesises an individual "base" population.
-See [microsynthesis.R](R/microsynthesis.R)
+See [microsynthesis.R](R/microsynthesis.R) for more detail.

 ### Microsimulation
-* `microsimulate(basePopulation, years)` - takes the microsynthesised data from above, then uses more input data (fertility/mortality rates) to project the population.
-See [microsimulation.R](R/microsimulation.R).
+* `microsimulate()` - takes the microsynthesised data from above, then uses more input data (fertility/mortality rates) to project the population.
+See [microsimulation.R](R/microsimulation.R) for more.
+NB This computation is time-consuming partly because the code has not been optimised for the sake of readability.

 ### Common Functionality
 * `pyramid()` - graphic visualisations of data derived from the microsyntheses.
 See [graph.R](R/graph.R) for details.
 * `map()` - geographic visualisations of data derived from the microsyntheses.
 See [map.R](R/map.R) for details.
-* `diversity(pop), growth(pop0, pop1)` - helper functions for calculating a growth and diversity coefficients.
+* `diversity()`, `growth()` - helper functions for calculating growth and diversity coefficients.
 See [utils.R](R/utils.R) for details.

-In this example we microsynthesise a base human population for Tower Hamlets from 2011 census data, then microsimulate the evoluation of the population given detailed fertility and mortality data.

 ## Input data
-The input data consists of three distinct datasets, which are used for the microsynthesis, the microsimulation, and visualisation.
+The input data consists of three distinct datasets, which are used (respectively) for the microsynthesis, the microsimulation, and the visualisation.
 They are described in more detail in the following sections.

 ### Aggregate Population Data